JustAToaster/labeling_and_detection_webservice/README.md

   <img src="https://user-images.githubusercontent.com/33027100/219945169-eb76e9a6-76e8-4a59-a246-f3e7e273e820.png">
 </p>

+## Customization score
+For each request, the server computes a customization score between 0 and 1 that can be interpreted as the **probability that the request is malicious**.
+The score is based on the validation Average Precision for each class, $AP_i$, and the distance between the customized bounding boxes and the predicted bounding boxes for each class, $IOUDist_i$.

 ### Requesting models
 Users can also request new models with the form in the request_model page: they need to specify the name of the model, the class list with the classes separated by new lines and optionally upload initial training data as a ZIP file.